SIS Model United Nations (SISMUN) is a student lead and run simulation of the United Nations.

 The origins of SISMUN began in 2020, with 90 delegates from 6 schools including individual participants, with the support of 8 student officers and 13 directors from various schools.

 From 4 committees in SISMUN 2020, SISMUN grew rapidly within one year.
-SISMUN 2021 was successfully held, having 6 committees with over 120 delegates.
-Now we are ready to further reach out to a wider community.
+SISMUN 2021 was successfully held, having 6 committees with over 120 delegates, with around 180 participants in SISMUN 2022.

 SISMUN firmly believes in giving everyone a voice, regardless of where they are from and their beliefs.
 With that, we respect each other's opinions and learn to debate with one another on issues or topics constructively.
 SISMUN is an equal opportunity group and does not decide its positions based on race, location, gender, religion or sexual preferences.
 SISMUN is based on volunteer members and relies on its members and community support to fund its events and operations.